 Studying Art will primarily teach you the skill of creativity, as you develop your ability to utilise skills and techniques to communicate visual ideas.
-You will learn to approach this challenge through a wide range of mediums which may include drawing, painting, printing, photography or sculpture.
+You will learn to approach this challenge through a wide range of mediums which may include drawing, painting, printing, photography, pottery or sculpture.
 You will develop your confidence in applying these skills to projects that develop your self-expression.
-Participating in Art will also develop your problem solving skills as you approach the challenge of creating your own artwork, as well as developing your focus and perseverance.
+Participating in Art will also develop your problem solving skills as you approach the challenge of creating your own artwork.
+For example, starting with a lump of clay and turning it into a piece of pottery requires you to work out the process, as well as developing your focus and perseverance.
 You will need to stick with the creative challenge to create the final piece of artwork that you desire!
 It won't always progress as you hope and this requires you to develop your dedication and resilience.
 Whilst you are drawing, painting, designing and creating artworks you are thinking about what you are creating.
 You are therefore learning how to refine and develop.
 Good artists develop a level of resilience and know It is ok to make mistakes and then think about how to correct them.
 Observational skills will also be developed, not only through drawing, but also as you scrutinise the works of key artists, and draw inspiration from their work.
 You will develop your analytical skills as you review the work of professional artists and analyse the key features and characteristics of their work.